couchbase/couchbase-spark-connector/README.md

 A library to integrate Couchbase Server with Spark in order to use it as a data source and target in various ways.

 ## Linking
-You can link against this library (for Spark 1.4+) in your program at the following coordinates:
+You can link against this library (for Spark 1.5) in your program at the following coordinates:

 ```
 groupId: com.couchbase.client
 artifactId: spark-connector_2.10
-version: 1.0.0
+version: 1.1.0
 ```

 If you are using SBT:

 ```
-libraryDependencies += "com.couchbase.client" %% "spark-connector" % "1.0.0"
+libraryDependencies += "com.couchbase.client" %% "spark-connector" % "1.1.0"
 ```

+If you need to build for Spark 1.4, use the `1.0.x` connector version.

 ## Documentation
 The official documentation, including a quickstart guide can be found [here](http://developer.couchbase.com/documentation/server/4.0/connectors/spark-1.0/getting-started.html).